Beaumais

 Beaumais ([bomɛ]) is a commune in the Calvados department in the Normandy region in northwestern France.
 Its Church of the Nativity dates from the 11th century, and chateau dates from the 16th century.

+Geography

+The commune is made up of the following collection of villages and hamlets, Cantepie, La Rue, La Noé, Japigny and Beaumais.

+Four rivers the Dives (river), La Filaine, Le Trainefeuille and La Gronde rivers flow through the commune, plus a stream the Monceaux.